 36. DISCLOSURE AS PER SEXUAL HARASSMENT OF WOMEN AT WORKPLACE (PREVENTION PROHIBITIONAND REDRESSAL) ACT 2013

 The Company has constituted an Internal Complaints Committee (ICC) in due compliancewith the provisions of Sexual Harassment of Women at Workplace (Prevention Prohibitionand Redressal) Act 2013 to redress complaints received regarding sexual harassment.

-Your Directors state that during the year under review there were no complaintsrelating to sexual harassment nor any cases filed pursuant to the saidAct.
+Your Directors state that during the year under review no complaints relating tosexual harassment were received during the year nor any cases filed pursuant to the saidAct.

 Your Directors express their gratitude for the dedicated services put in by all theemployees of the Company.